clemlesne/blue-agent/SECURITY.md

 # Security Policy

+## Proactive detection of vulnerabilities

+At each build, a vulnerability scan is performed on the system.
+If a vulnerability that can be upgraded is detected, the build is stopped and the image is not pushed to the registry.
+In any cases, the vulnerability is reported in [GitHub Security Code Scanning](https://docs.github.com/en/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/about-code-scanning).
+The maintainers are alterts and have access to reports.

+Automation is supported by [Snyk](https://snyk.io) and [Semgrep](https://semgrep.dev).
+Helm chart, configuration files, and containers, are scanned for vulnerabilities and misconfigurations.

+## Reporting a vulnerability

+If you think you have found a vulnerability, please do not open an issue on GitHub.
+Instead, please send an email to [Clémence Lesné](mailto:clemence@lesne.pro).

 ## Chain of trust

 The Helm chart is signed with a GPG key.
 [The public key is available on Keybase at the following address.](https://keybase.io/clemlesne/pgp_keys.asc)